Alepochori, Evros: The village during the Ottoman Empire

 During the Turkish occupation, the village was called: "Bas Kara Bunar" which means "Black Deep Well".
 According to the elders, the water of the wells that existed was black and bitter.
 Outside the Christian-inhabited village, which was very large because tiles, stones and kiosks for water (which testify to its size) were constantly being discovered, and about a kilometer away there was a Turkish village where Bey was staying with his guard, among other Turks.
 The Turkish village was exactly where the border line that separates the village from Bulgaria is today.
 The old village that was at the crossroads, from Ortakioi to Didymoteicho.

 The oppression by the Turks had been on a daily basis, with all the known consequences (devşirme, confiscation of goods, taxes, etc.).
 One of the worst troubles of the inhabitants by the Turks was that: In the old days the bride who would get married on Sunday night was taken by a Turk.
 He kept her for three days and then gave her to the groom.
 This fact had become the fear and terror and the most humiliating act of any young couple getting married.
 The bride was going through hours of mass rape and humiliation of her personality.
 This lasted for many years.
 At some point, however, the young people of the village could not stand any more.

+The Post-Byzantine Church of Saint Athanasius, built in 1729, was constructed secretly underground to protect it from Ottoman authorities.

 A committee of three young men agreed and decided to start from the village and reach Constantinople, where the sultan's headquarters were located.
 Through the Turkish outposts and villages entering Eastern Thrace after many days they arrived in Constantinople.
 On the day they arrived in Constantinople, tradition says, there was an event attended by the sultan.
 The edges of the road were full of people.
 They went to an "Armeni" (According to the Greek vernacular, Armenedes were the traders and craftsmen scattered from their cradle, within the Ottoman Empire) in Constantinople and asked for help on what to do to get rid of this habit.
 The "Armenis" advised them to take a brazier with burning coals, and to put them on their heads and turn around.
 "The sultan will call you and you will talk to him," he told them.
 Indeed, the sultan called them and asked them why they had the braziers on their heads.
 They said to him, "My king, as the fire burns in the brazier, so our head burns."
 And they told him what was going on and what they were going through.